Putting Safety First: Laminated vs Toughened Glass

 Due to their angle in relation to the sun, a rooflight lets in twice as much daylight as an equivalent sized vertical window.
 As a result, rooflights are a great way to improve the natural lighting of a project, whether working on a new build, refurbishment or extension.
 However, due to their location, there are serious safety implications to consider when specifying and installing rooflights.
 We review the options available and explore some of the potential safety implications.

-When looking to specify a rooflight, there are two primary choices of glazing for domestic projects: laminated and toughened glass.
-Both are considered a type of ‘safety glass’ because – unlike standard float glass – they have been engineered to resist breaking as much as possible.
-Furthermore, when they do break, they do so in a way that minimises risk for anyone in proximity.
-However, there are significant differences in how the two types of glass can break, with toughened glass still posing a potential health risk when used in a rooflight that could break overhead.
+When looking to specify a rooflight, there are two primary choices for the inner pane of double or triple glazing in domestic projects: laminated and toughened glass.
+Both are considered a type of ‘safety glass’ because – unlike standard float glass – they have been engineered to reduce the risk of injury to people if they should break.
+However, there are significant differences in how the two types of glass break, with toughened glass still posing a potential health risk when used as the inner pane of a rooflight that could break overhead.

 Toughened glass